mati3230/smartsegmentation/README.md

 # Point Cloud Segmentation with Deep Reinforcement Learning

 A documentation of the code and the parameters will be provided soon.
-Furthermore, windows 10 installation instructions will also be provided soon.
+Tested on Ubuntu 18.04.3 and Windows 10.

 ## Requirements